-There are descriptions of excursions to White Lodge in Richmond, where the Duke and Duchess of York were then living [the future George V and Queen Mary] and to Bagshot, the residence of the Duke and Duchess of Connaught: ‘Yesterday we had tea at Bagshot with Uncle Arthur…’ (Ibid, 75).
+There are descriptions of excursions to White Lodge in Richmond, where the Duke and Duchess of York were then living [the future George V and Queen Mary] and to Bagshot, the residence of the Duke and Duchess of Connaught.
 Two amateur snapshots attributed to the Duchess of Connaught, show Nicholas and Alix laughing at Bagshot next to a marquee – perfectly capturing this wonderful summer of happiness for the young couple who were destined to become Tsar and Tsarina of Russia, a mere five months later.

 It is important to remember that the Princess of Wales was an aunt to Nicholas through his mother, Empress Marie Feodorovna, so that the Wales cousins were the mutual cousins of both Nicholas and Alix.
 The Princess of Wales sent an invitation to the Tsarevich to visit Sandringham – the Norfolk residence of the Prince and Princess of Wales – for two days, which he accepted, returning to Windsor on 17 June.
 He also had a (chaperoned) day-trip to London with Alix.
-During this Windsor visit, the Tsarevich was present as one of the sponsors at the christening of Prince Edward of Wales – the future Edward VIII – at White Lodge: ‘Granny gave him seven names.
-I was among the godfathers…’ (Ibid, 79).
-References to drives with Queen Victoria continue in his diary entries, including one to the ‘furthest corner of the park to Belvedere, where we had tea’ (Ibid, 77).
+During this Windsor visit, the Tsarevich was present as one of the sponsors at the christening of Prince Edward of Wales – the future Edward VIII – at White Lodge.
+References to drives with Queen Victoria continue in his diary entries, including one to the Belvedere, where they took tea (Ibid, 77).

 Reading these personal lines of a private diary, it is impossible not to be impacted by the happiness they describe.
 The parting – whilst sad for Nicholas and Alix – inspired a correspondence which had stopped whilst they were together, but for the additional sentences which Alix wrote in Nicholas’ diary – even today’s reader can feel a coy delight when perusing these letters and get caught up in the private world of their happiness.